 She’s the curator of a groundbreaking show

-This September, for the first time in the museum’s history, crowds started lining up outside the doors of the Elmhurst Art Museum before the institution’s official opening hours.
+In September of 2017, for the first time in the museum’s history, crowds started lining up outside the doors of the Elmhurst Art Museum before the institution’s official opening hours.
 The reason for the fervor?
 The opening of Hebru Brantley: Forced Field, a show curated by Jenny in a move that could only be described as visionary.
 Known for graffiti-like street murals in the city of Chicago as well as collaborations with commercial giants like Nike, Hebru – despite counting the likes of George Lucas and Beyoncé as collectors of his work – had never received large institutional support and was an unlikely choice for a solo exhibition at the Elmhurst.
 That is, until Jenny became intrigued by his work in the streets, saw the opportunity and grabbed it.
 Needless to say, her foresight has paid off.

 She knows if there’s no margin, there can be no mission